islamghany/rtmb/README.md

   - **Description:**

-    - Sent by either the client or the server in response to a `PING`.
+    - Sent by the client in response to a PING command from the server.
-    - Keeps the connection active.
+    - Indicates that the client is still connected and responsive.

 - **Example:**